Tributes paid after former Bedfordshire Police chief constable Alf Hitchcock dies

-Tributes have been paid to highly-respected former Bedfordshire chief constable Alf Hitchcock, who today died at the age of 58.
+Tributes have been paid to highly respected former Bedfordshire chief constable Alf Hitchcock, who died on Friday at the age of 58.

 Police flags across the county are being flown at half-mast as a sign of respect to the top cop – who served in the police for 40 years, and headed the Beds force from 2011 to 2013.

 During that two-year stint he was praised for leading the force out of a period of scrutiny over its performance and finances.
 He left to become chief constable of the Ministry of Defence Police – a post he still held at the time of his death following a brief illness.